feedloop/qore-sdk/doc/source/index.html.md

 };
 ```

-A qore client has an internal storage that acts as a cache that is turned on by default to minimize http request.

-By setting the `networkPolicy` option to `cache-only`, you are telling qore client to only get the data from the cache instead of getting it from the server.

-`networkPolicy` option accepts the following values:
+The `networkPolicy` option accepts the following values:

 | Value             | Description                                                        |
 | ----------------- | ------------------------------------------------------------------ |